 Jon: Have you had formal training as a chef?

-Dana: Mike had been chef of many hotels, Hyatt, Sheraton, Lodge of Koele to name a few.
+Dana: Mike had been the chef of many hotels, Hyatt, Sheraton, and Lodge of Koele, to name a few.
 I went to school for hotel and restaurant management.
 I learned food by osmosis.
-My mom had a bakery and catering business so it was in the blood growing up.
+My mom had a bakery and catering business, so it was in the blood growing up.

 Jon: How many Cafe O’Lei restaurants are there now, and where are they?